dyno-might/dyno-might.github.io/_posts/2021-11-30-effective-selfishness.md

 Fourth, good advice is often siloed and illegible.
 If you want to know how to best exercise/make friends/invest/sleep/etc., then for each goal you face anew the problem of figuring out who you can trust and what their jargon means.

 Fifth, there's the "bare minimum quality" problem.
 Say I want to sleep better.
 If I go to a forum on beds they'll tell me that if I'm low on cash, I can get an OK mattress for "only" \$2k or so, but honestly, I should take a look at my life and reconsider what I'm worth as a human being.
 Or say I want to be stronger.
-If I go to r/fitness, I'll learn that I should get a power-cage, and do 15 sets each week of barbell back squats, deadlifts, shoulder press, and bench press, along with assistance work, and if I'm not up for that, I *deserve* to be weak.
+If I go to r/fitness, I'll learn that I should get a power-cage and do 15 sets each week of barbell back squats, deadlifts, shoulder press, and bench press, along with assistance work, and if I'm not up for that, I *deserve* to be weak.

 What's happening here is that the people who know a lot about a given topic are *really into* that topic.
 Their advice might be good if you had their values, but you don't, and anyway it would be *impossible* to give that level of attention to every part of your life.